OgnjenNinkovic/CigaretteShortageSolution/README.md

 # Cigarette deficiency control application

-### I developed this application to try and reduce the constant problem of cigarette deficiency.
-The application archives each control count of cigarettes and performs precise comparison off control count by date.
+### I developed this application to address the recurring issue of cigarette shortages.
+The application archives each control count of cigarettes and performs a precise comparison of control counts by date.

 ## Instructions